Rosalie Slaughter Morton: 1914 onwards: War efforts and women's hospitals

-Inspired by the voluntary Scottish Women's Hospitals for Foreign Service and British Women's Hospital Corps, after the outbreak of the First World War, Morton traveled to Labrador to work in the Grenfell Mission hospitals at Battle Harbour and St. Anthony.
-The following year she was made a special commissioner of the Red Cross and charged with taking supplies from Paris to the Macedonian front.
+Inspired by the voluntary Scottish Women's Hospitals for Foreign Service and British Women's Hospital Corps, after the outbreak of the First World War, Morton traveled to Labrador, Canada to work in the Grenfell Mission hospitals at Battle Harbour and St. Anthony.
+The following year, she was made a special commissioner of the Red Cross and was charged with transporting supplies from Paris to the Macedonian front.
 While in Macedonia, Morton volunteered her time at the field hospitals, working through four epidemics.
 Following her return to New York, Morton became the first woman appointed as Attending Surgeon at the Vanderbilt Clinic of Columbia University's Physicians and Surgeons in 1916.

 Morton had used her time in Macedonia learning about field hospitals, looking to replicate the success of the British and Scottish women's hospitals.
 Upon her return, she lectured and advocated for further support in Serbia.
 In response, the Medical Women's National Association (MWNA) voted to establish a War Service Committee, with the aim of creating new American hospitals in Europe.
 Morton became the committee's first chairperson in 1917 and led the service, restructured to become the American Women's Hospitals (AWH), alongside Mary M. Crawford.

 At the recommendation of William C. Gorgas, around this time Morton was additionally made chairman of the Committee on Women Physicians on the United States Council of National Defense, where she represented over 7000 women who were doctors.

 After her request to send one thousand medical women who had volunteered for foreign service was opposed by the General Medical Board in Washington, Morton began attempting to raise funds to send them through the AWH.
 She initially struggled, raising only $11,000 by the end of 1917.
 She found herself strained between her work with AWH in New York and chairing the Committee on Women Physicians in Washington.
 Morton began separating the AWH from the MWNA, aligning it more with her personal aims than those of its parent organization as she tried to placate the Red Cross in order to receive official recognition for their hospitals.
 After the AWH hired a professional fundraiser, the organization was able to raise nearly $200,000 through a national fundraising drive.
 Morton led the AWH for one year, and was not re-elected in 1918, being officially succeeded by Esther Pohl Lovejoy the following year.

 Morton continued running her New York practice while attempting to aid young people in Yugoslavia and Serbia who had been disrupted during the war into education.
 In March 1919, she established the International Serbian Committee, through which she helped dozens of young Serbians join American places of education.
-After moving to Florida in the early 1930s Morton established a small clinical practice where she carried out research into arthritis and endocrinology.
+After moving to Florida in the early 1930s, Morton established a small clinical practice where she conducted research into arthritis and endocrinology.